UnAfraid/graval/README.md

 This library is heavily based on [em-ftpd](https://github.com/yob/em-ftpd), an FTPd framework with similar design goals within the ruby and EventMachine ecosystems.
-It worked well enough, but you know, callbacks and event loops make me something something.
+It worked well enough, but you know, callbacks and event loops make me something.